 You must specify -xipo both at compile time and at link time.
-For a complete list of all compiler options that must be specified at both compile time and at link time, see Table A-2.
+For a complete list of all compiler options that must be specified at both compile time and at link time, see Table 24, "Compile-Time and Link-Time Options," on page 229.